 Some things in life are meant to be relished and enjoyed and this is definitely one of them.
-The temperature in the Rockford, IL area recently was almost the equivalent of hell freezing over, but that’s okay when you have homemade ravioli.
+The temperature in Northern Illinois recently was almost the equivalent of hell freezing over, but that’s okay when you have homemade ravioli.
 This is a little decadent with the butter sauce, but it’s deliciously worth the indulgence.

-- 5 ounces of shiitake mushrooms, finely chopped (or use portobella mushroom, if you’d like)
+- 5 ounces of shiitake mushrooms, finely chopped (or use portobello mushrooms, if you’d like)

 - 1 tablespoon olive oil